Measles, Mumps and Rubella Virus Vaccine Live

 What it looks like

-M-M-R II comes as white powder in glass vials.
+M-M-R II comes as light-yellow powder in glass vials.
 It is reconstituted with a special

 diluent to make a solution suitable for injection.